Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 3

-Steam sweet potato until tender, about 10–12 minutes.
+Steam sweet potato until tender.

 4